 The relevant work items on satellite-related matters are mainly addressed in Project Teams FM44 and SE40.
 Full details are provided in Annex 1.

 The work programme in these groups shows a significant focus on Satellite IoT communications, which encompasses a range of work items aimed at enhancing communications and connectivity for Internet of Things (IoT) devices via satellite networks.
 This includes defining spectrum occupancy and scenarios for small IoT transmit-only satellite terminals in the 5850-5875 MHz and 14.0-14.5 GHz bands (SE40_46 and FM44_45), exploring regulatory and technical elements with respect to national authorisation of satellite-based Direct-to-Cellular (D2C) communications (FM44_47).
 ECC Report 357 containing regulatory analysis on the use of Short Range Devices (SRD) to communicate with satellites was finalised in February 2024 (FM44_48).
-Based on this ECC Report, work an ECC Decision, aiming to help CEPT administrations intending to regulate the 862-870 MHz frequency band for satellite-to- low power devices communications, has been approved for public consultation by WG FM in February 2025 (FM44_50).
+Based on this ECC Report, an ECC Decision aiming to help CEPT administrations intending to regulate the 862-870 MHz frequency band for low power devices communicating with satellites (LPD-S) has been finalised and published by the 67th ECC plenary.
+(FM44_50).
 Additionally, inter-service and intra-service compatibility studies in the frequency band 400.15-401 MHz have been initiated, to determine the feasibility of including CONNECTA IoT satellite system in ERC Decision (99)06 dealing with harmonised introduction of satellite personal communication systems operating in the bands below 1 GHz (SE40_48).

 The area of radionavigation is also being addressed in ensuring coexistence and compatibility between satellite navigation systems and other services.
 The scenarios and limitations were explored in ECC Report 359 to ensure coexistence between the amateur service and radionavigation-satellite systems (SE40_39).
-As the following step, an ECC Decision dealing with designating frequency bands for systems like GALILEO (FM44_36) has been developed.
-The ECC Decision was approved for public consultation by WG FM in February 2025.
-In parallel, an ECC Recommendation is being developed on how to limit the impact of approved RNSS jamming and spoofing exercises on other GNSS users (FM44_49).
-Other areas of work are underway to assess and mitigate the impact of satellite systems on radio astronomy sites (SE40_45).
+As the following step, an ECC Decision dealing with designating frequency bands for systems like GALILEO (FM44_36) has been finalised and published by the 67th ECC plenary.
+Additionally, an ECC Recommendation is being developed on how to limit the impact of approved RNSS jamming and spoofing exercises on other GNSS users (FM44_49).
+The work on aggregated interference from satellite systems into radio astronomy service was concluded with the publication of ECC Report 363 (SE40_45).
 ECC Recommendation (24)03 on the harmonised licensing conditions to earth stations performing telemetry, tracking, and control functions in the S-band was finalised in February 2024 (FM44_46).

-Work will commence on an ECC Recommendation providing information and guidance to CEPT administrations regarding national authorisations for Iridium, including potential mechanisms to deal with non-compliance (FM44_51) as well as on the assessment of potential coordinated FSS (Earth-to-space) earth stations within all or parts of the frequency bands 92-94 GHz, 94.1-100 GHz, 102-109.5 GHz and 111.8-114.25 GHz (FM44_52).
-It has also to be noted that recently, following the request from the RSPG on the latest technological developments in satellite communications and trends in the provision of MSS services with relevance to the future use of the 2 GHz MSS frequency band, the ECC has timely provided a response as contained in ECC SG(23)025Annex3.
+Work has commenced on an ECC Recommendation providing information and guidance to CEPT administrations regarding national authorisations for Iridium, including potential mechanisms to deal with non-compliance (FM44_51) as well as on the assessment of potential coordinated FSS (Earth-to-space) earth stations within all or parts of the frequency bands 92-94 GHz, 94.1-100 GHz, 102-109.5 GHz and 111.8-114.25 GHz (FM44_52).

 Relevant WRC-27 agenda items

 The agreed agenda for WRC-27 (see Resolution 813 (WRC-23) of the Final Acts) includes 19 main agenda items (not including standing agenda items, such as 7, 9.2, 9.3) out of which 16 are directly related to satellite.
 These are described below, with an indication of those proposed by CEPT in the ECP submitted to WRC-23.
-As shown in the table, in their second meeting in December 2024 approved the first versions of the draft CEPT briefs for most of the satellite related WRC-27 agenda items.
+As shown in the table below, the Conference Preparatory Group (CPG) in their third meeting in June 2025 approved the updated versions of the draft CEPT briefs for all satellite related WRC-27 agenda items.